 Located on the north coast of the Dominican Republic, Puerto Plata is one of the main tourist destinations on the island.
 However, remnants of the failing sugar cane industry still prevail across much of the landscape, including the many bateyes and Haitian barrios where migrant laborers struggle to find work in the overgrown cane fields, construction industry, and tourism-related activities.

-Following the service-learning model pioneered at Batey Libertad, Saman has also been working closely with Dartmouth College to build a community center and park, and is planning to work with a University of Vermont class on jumpstarting a community garden.
+Following the service-learning model pioneered at Batey Libertad, Saman has also worked with Dartmouth College to build a community center and park, and jumpstarted a community garden with a University of Vermont class.
 Equipo Saman has also become a fierce soccer competitor in the province, as well as a rival of Batey Libertad where many family and friends maintain connections.